 Instant Runoff Voting (IRV) aka Ranked Choice Voting (RCV):

 Voters rank candidates on the ballot in order preference: 1st, 2nd, 3rd and sometimes more choices.
 If a candidate has a majority of first choice votes, that candidate wins.
 Otherwise, the candidate with the fewest first choice votes is eliminated.
 If your first choice is eliminated, your vote goes to your next choice if they haven’t been eliminated yet, and the process repeats in rounds until one candidate has a majority.

 Note: RCV technically refers to all voting systems that use ranking, but in the USA RCV is often used to refer to a specific single winner version, IRV, and sometimes it’s multi winner version, STV.
 We discuss IRV here because it’s the most popular despite the fact that it’s the least accurate version of RCV.

 - Much more expressive ballot then Plurality.

-- Most voters should be honest about their rankings, particularly those that prefer frontrunners or those that have very little support.
+- Most voters should be honest about their rankings.

 - IRV is vulnerable to the spoiler effect aka. vote splitting, where adding an extra candidate can cause the candidate with the most support to lose.

-- Favors voters who prefer very strong or very weak candidates but puts moderately strong candidates and their voters at a disadvantage.
+- RCV favors voters who prefer very strong or very weak candidates but puts moderately strong candidates and their voters at a disadvantage.

 - Because you can’t give tied rankings, voters have to figure out which order to put all the candidates in before they can assign ranking.
 This can be tricky if you aren’t sure which you prefer or if there are similar candidates.